lienebriede/jurtaka/README.md

 As a **Site Admin** I can receive contact requests so that I can respond to user inquiries and manage communication efficiently [issue #31](https://github.com/lienebriede/jurtaka/issues/31)

+As a **Registered Site User** I can add photos to posts so that the content of my post is more interactive [issue #39](https://github.com/lienebriede/jurtaka/issues/39)

 #### Changes